 Ryanair, the airline known for its cheap flights throughout Europe, is expanding with long-haul flights.
 On Tuesday, the company announced that it would begin offering flights to and from the U.S. through a partnership with Air Europa, a Spain-based carrier.

 Its 130 million customers can book Air Europa long haul flights on the Ryanair.com website.
-There are 20 available routes between Madrid and countries including Argentina, Brazil, Cuba, Mexico and the United States.
+There are 20 available routes between Madrid and countries including Argentina, Brazil, Cuba, Mexico, and the United States.

-“Air Europa offers an extensive long-haul network from Madrid, while Ryanair has over 50 short haul routes to and from Madrid,” said Cillian O’Brien, communications manager for Ryanair
+“Air Europa offers an extensive long-haul network from Madrid, while Ryanair has over 50 short-haul routes to and from Madrid,” said Cillian O’Brien, communications manager for Ryanair

-Ryanair’s site allows Americans to book direct flights to Madrid from Miami, New York and Boston (for flights beginning June 14)
+Ryanair’s site allows Americans to book direct flights to Madrid from Miami, New York, and Boston (for flights beginning June 14)

-The current price of a flight from Boston to Madrid one way in August is 308.87€; approximately $345.
+The current price of a flight from Boston to Madrid one way in August is €308.87 EUR approx $345 USD.
 This is cheap but only includes 1 checked bag and 1 cabin bag, ie no food and no luxury.
 But then what do you expect?
 This is Ryanair after all!

 Ryanair is continuing its discussions with a number of other long haul airlines on potential feed and connecting flight partnerships.
-With this agreement Air Europa doubles its connectivity with the European continent adding 53 European cities.
+With this agreement, Air Europa doubles its connectivity with the European continent adding 53 European cities.

-Disclosure: Most reviews are sponsored by the proprietor or brand being appraised.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.